HOW DOES A FELONY AFFECT YOUR LIFE?

 Associated stigma can often be one of the most damning aspects of a felony conviction.
 An individual who was convicted of a felony may suffer from the public’s preconceived notions, causing them distress and potentially leading to a lower quality of life.

-This stigma can make it difficult for individual to reintegrate into society, even after they’ve served their sentence.
+This stigma can make it difficult for the individual to reintegrate into society, even after they’ve served their sentence.
 They may face discrimination in various areas of life, such as employment, housing, and interpersonal relationships.

 You may also want to check out: CAN FELONS HANG OUT WITH OTHER FELONS?